-} \RTEcirc{1}{0.25}{0.9} where the CNOT gates take the role as parity checker connecting all qubits together and the factor of 2 in the rotational gate comes from the fact that Pauli group, which belongs to SU(2), is actually a double cover of SO(3).
+} \RTEcirc{1}{0.25}{0.9} where the CNOT gates take the role of parity checkers connecting all qubits together.
+The factor of 2 in the rotational gate comes from the fact that the Pauli group, which belongs to SU(2), is actually a double cover of SO(3).

-We just need to use the relation $HZH = X$ and $Y = (SH)Z(SH)^\dag$, where H is the Hadamard gate and S being the phase gate, to compute universal Pauli strings as in FIG.3.
+We need to use the relation $HZH = X$ and $Y = (SH)Z(SH)^\dag$, where H is the Hadamard gate, and S is the phase gate, to compute universal Pauli strings as in FIG.3.